binarysid/Nestjs-Auth/README.md

 #### Key Features:

 - **Single Active Session**: Only one active session is allowed per user.
-If a user logs in from a new device, the previous session is invalidated.
+If a user is already logged in on a device and tries to log in from another device, it wont allow to login before it logs out from the first device.
 - **Logout**: When a user logs out, the refresh token is cleared from the session, effectively ending the session.
 - **Invalid Sessions**: If a user attempts to refresh tokens with an invalid or expired refresh token, the session is cleared, and the user must log in again.